kbairak/outbox/README.md

     # Continue with I/O-bound work
     await upload_to_storage(processed_data)
 ```

+**Why process pool instead of thread pool for CPU work?**

+- Python's GIL (Global Interpreter Lock) prevents true parallelism in threads for CPU-bound tasks
+- Process pools bypass the GIL by using separate processes
+- For blocking I/O, threads are sufficient (and more efficient) because I/O releases the GIL

 This pattern gives you complete control over parallelism while keeping the library focused and simple.